Shvoruk/sqlreports/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+#  Group 9's Code of Conduct

 ## Our Pledge